carpentries-incubator/kubernetes-introduction/episodes/05-deployments.md

 - Examples they may work well for research
 - Deploy a deployment of some kind.
 - Manages replica sets and updates and has many features.
+- Talk about resource limits and need for such.
 - Benefit in R/SCI Computing?